 If they’ve never stepped foot inside a church, or if it’s been a long time, ask if they have questions or concerns.
 If they have children, let them know about our children’s programs.
 Ask them if they have any questions and give them an idea of the length of service (60 mins), what to wear (whatever is comfortable for them) and what to expect.

-Ask them to go to our website and click on our Plan Your Visit page to fill out that form. https://www.nextlevelchurch.org/youre-coming If they do, they will get the VIP treatment and someone will personally walk them through the whole process of attending church for the first time.
+Ask them to go to our Easter page and click on the Plan Your Visit fill button and fill out that form. https://www.nextlevelchurch.org/easter If they do, they will get the VIP treatment, we will reserve them a seat in the service and someone will personally walk them through the whole process of attending church for the first time.